-- The CBE JU website, where you can find: - o Call-specific information (e.g. Annual Work Plan (incl. topic texts)); - o The CBE JU networking platform used before, during and after the 3 Apr 2025 info day; - Other CBE JU reference documents (e.g. the Council Regulation establishing CBE JU, the Strategic Research and Innovation Agenda (SRIA), etc.); - The Funding & tender opportunities Portal (formerly known as the Participant Portal), where you can find: - As of 4 Apr 2025: the CBE JU Call 2025 topics, incl. the Portal's topic-specific partner search facility; - The 'Applying for funding' section of the Horizon Europe online manual (as CBE JU follows most of the Horizon Europe rules, this online manual is also relevant for CBE JU); - The list of National Contact Points.
+- The CBE JU website, where you can find: - o Call-specific information (e.g. Annual Work Plan (incl. topic texts)); - The CBE JU networking platform used before, during and after the 3 Apr 2025 info day; - Other CBE JU reference documents (e.g. the Council Regulation establishing CBE JU, the Strategic Research and Innovation Agenda (SRIA), etc.); - The Funding & tender opportunities Portal (formerly known as the Participant Portal), where you can find: - As of 3 Apr 2025: the CBE JU Call 2025 topics, incl. the Portal's topic-specific partner search facility; - The 'Applying for funding' section of the Horizon Europe online manual (as CBE JU follows most of the Horizon Europe rules, this online manual is also relevant for CBE JU); - The list of National Contact Points.
 The role of these NCPs is to guide potential applicants in choosing relevant topics and types of action, to provide advice on administrative procedures and contractual issues, and to assist in partner search.
-Should no specific CBE NCP be identified in this database, NCPs linked to bioeconomy and/or 'Cluster 6' could be useful contacts. - The European IPR Helpdesk offers free of charge, first-line support on IP and IPR matters to beneficiaries of EU-funded research projects and EU SMEs involved in transnational partnership agreements. - The BIC website (Bio-based Industries Consortium, the private partner of the CBE JU), which provides additional services such as partnering opportunities with BIC members. - The EEN website (Enterprise Europe Network), which offers networking and other business & research opportunities (mainly) for SMEs.
+Should no specific CBE NCP be identified in this database, NCPs linked to bioeconomy and/or 'Cluster 6' could be useful contacts. - The Annotated Model Grant Agreement (cf. the new version dd.
+1 April 2025) - The European IPR Helpdesk offers free of charge, first-line support on IP and IPR matters to beneficiaries of EU-funded research projects and EU SMEs involved in transnational partnership agreements. - The BIC website (Bio-based Industries Consortium, the private partner of the CBE JU), which provides additional services such as partnering opportunities with BIC members. - The EEN website (Enterprise Europe Network), which offers networking and other business & research opportunities (mainly) for SMEs.